RhysyG/RhysyG.github.io/_posts/2018-07-21-dinner-table.md

 <div class="o-wrapper  o-wrapper--narrow  u-pt  u-pb+" markdown="1">

+Dinner Table is a communication App that makes it easier to catch up family or friends that are restricted by time zone and geographical boundaries.

+<small>Note: This is a unsolicited project demonstrating the UX Design Procress.
+The App has not gone into development.</small>

 ## What are we trying to solve?

 Families and friends are increasingly spreading all over a single country or even all over the world.
 While staying connected has grown leaps and bounds with technology, people still face problems across difficult time zones when they want a face to face personal conversation.

-<small>Note: This is a unsolicited project demonstrating the UX Design Procress</small>

 ---